 The dominance of the one in the doctrine of the Trinity has important ecclesiological correspondences.
-With reference to Erik Peterson's well-known essay "Monotheism as Political Problem," Ratzinger does maintain that the "indivisible unity of the church" is better illustrated in the perichoresis of the three divine persons, in this "perpetual, dynamic intertwining and mutual interpenetration of spirit to spirit, love to love," than in the image of the one divine monarchy.
-Will leave in abeyance the question of how such mutual interpenetration can be conceived under the assumption of personhood as pure relationality.
+With reference to Erik Peterson's well-known essay "Monotheism as Political Problem," Ratzinger does maintain that the "indivisible unity of the church" is better illustrated in the perichoresis of the three divine persons, in this "perpetual, dynamic intertwining and mutual interpenetration of spirit to spirit, love to love," than in the image of the one divine monarchy.226 I will leave in abeyance the question of how such mutual interpenetration can be conceived under the assumption of personhood as pure relationality.
 According to Ratzinger, the divine perichoresis is to function as a model for relations between churches, bishops, and believers.
 The relations between the divine persons, however, are able to shape ecclesial spirituality only, not ecclesial structures.
-Since each divine "I" in the Trinity exists "completely from the Thou," the relations between the persons cannot he structured at all, since every person is utterly transparent for the others.
-The relations between the trinitarian persons have no structural consequences.
+Since each divine "I" in the Trinity exists "completely from the Thou,"227 the relations between the persons cannot he structured at all, since every person is utterly transparent for the others.
+The relations between the trinitarian persons have no structural consequences.228

 This notion of "existing completely from the Thou," however, actually refers to Ratzinger's understanding of the self of the Son.
 If the Father were to constitute an exception (which does not seem to be the case with Ratzinger), one would return to the one monarchy of God, which functioned as a model for hierarchical relations in the church.
 It is more consistent with Ratzinger's own (sketchy) trinitarian thinking to conceive ecclesial structures by way of the one substance of God.
 The one, externally acting divine substance corresponds to the one church that, together with Christ, constitutes one subject and in that way becomes capable of action.
 A monistic structure for the church emerges from this.
-The one Christ acting as subject in the church is represented by the
+The one Christ acting as subject in the church is represented by the is God" (Dogma, 213).
+However, the idea of "total relationality" that as a matter of fact cannot occur in fullness is obviously a contradiction.
+Despite Ratzinger's own intentions, the eschatological human person also seems to be a case of "standing in relation" rather than "pure relation."

-- 224. Admittedly, this is not only Ratzinger's problem, but that of the tradition that identifies persons with relations.
+224. Admittedly, this is not only Ratzinger's problem, but that of the tradition that identifies persons with relations.
 This tradition has never succeeded in demonstrating persuasively how these relations can become concentrated in persons.
 Concerning the difficulties in conceiving the persons-as "subsistent relations," see Pannenberg, Theology, 1:288.

-- 225. Ratzinger, Dogma, 223.

-- 226. Ratzinger, Das neue Volk, 214.

-- 227. Ratzinger, Dogma, 214.

-- 228. Ratzinger does not claim that the structures of the church correspond to the "We" of God, but rather that the actions of the church do (Ratzinger, Church, 31).
+228. Ratzinger does not claim that the structures of the church correspond to the "We" of God, but rather that the actions of the church do (Ratzinger, Church, 31).